insight-platform/Savant/README.md

 ### 0.2.9 LTS

+This release is recommended for production use.
+It uses the time-proven DeepStream 6.3.
+The release works on dGPU (Turing, Volta, Ampere, Ada) and Jetson (Xavier NX/AGX, Orin Nano/NX/AGX) hardware.

+Known drawbacks:
+- NVJPEG caps on 115MHz on Jetson Orin Nano in JPEG decoding.

 | Requirements                                    | Status | DeepStream |
 |-------------------------------------------------|--------|------------|
 | X86 Driver 525(Datacenter), 530+ Quadro/GeForce | Stable | 6.3        |